TheMingus/ChromePolicyProcessor/README.md

 ---

 ## Features:
-- Supports multiple policy files (outputs results to seperate files)
+- Process multiple policy files (outputs results to seperate files)
-- Lists all extensions that can be installed, including names and URLs to said extensions.
+- Find all whitelisted extensions, including names and URLs to said extensions.

 ## To Do
 - [x] Speed up extension processing